Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Description

 This script will change the Teams membership role based on the user license.
-After the script execution teacher license user will convert as Owner and student license users will converts as members
+After the script execution teacher license user will convert as Owner and student license users will converts as members, if user dont have Microsoft Teams license it will export the users list

 [How to create Azure App](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)